-Your permit is linked to your name, passport number, nationality age and sex.
-If you change your passport after booking your Inca Trail permit or you plan to travel with a different passport, you MUST also bring the passport you used to book, you permit or you will not be able to trek the Inca Trail.
-It is extremely imporntant to check that the passport you use to enter Peru has a minimum of 6 months validity after the end of your tour before you apply.
+You must provide us with your passport details at the time of requesting an Inca Trail.
+We can not book or confirm your trekking permit without this.
+Your permit is linked with your name, passport number, nationality, age, and sex.
+If you change your passport after booking the Inca Trail or you plan to travel with a different passport, you MUST also bring the passport used for booking with you!!
+Otherwise, you will not be allowed to trek the Inca Trail!!
+Before applying, it is extremely important that your passport is valid for at least 6 months after the tour!

-Please note that the prices quoted is change every year for all routes to Machu Picchu are subject to local regulations and prices for permits, porter costs and transportation may change without notice.
-Although we will endeavour to keep to the excursion fees listed, it may become necessary to increase our prices accordingly.
-Therefore, the cost of each option is based on the trek date and not the booking date.
-Any changes in these excursion prices will be posted on our website; all up to date prices are shown on the relevant trek fact sheets and advised at the time of booking.
-Any prices increase will be paid locally in Cusco in USD cash.
+Please note that the quoted price change every year since all routes to Machu Picchu are subject to local regulations.
+For this reason, permit prices, porter costs, and transportation may change without notice.
+Although we endeavor to keep to the excursion fees listed, it may become necessary to increase our prices accordingly.
+Therefore, the price of each option is based on the date of the trek, not the date of the booking.
+Any changes in the prices of these tours will be published on our website.
+All current prices are listed in the relevant trek fact sheets and are recommended when booking.
+Any price increase will be paid locally in Cusco in cash in USD.

 Excursion by train to Machu Picchu is the best alternative if you do not like to hike.
 This alternative is cheaper than hiking.
 The following options are available: